sdcote/coyote/Docker/Base/README.md

 ## Configuration

-There is a `base.json` configuration included with the base image that runs an empty CDX service instance listening on port 55290:
+There is no configuration included with the base image.
+You must extend the base image to include configurations or use volumes to mount a configuration directory as described below.

-    docker run cdx base

 ## Examples